 Industrial hemp is an incredibly useful plant, one said to have literally tens of thousands of applications.

 Industrial hemp farmers tend to aim to grow the plants up, not out as is the case with medicinal cannabis – and the taller, the better when grown for fiber.
 This is because some of the great value of industrial hemp in fibre based applications is primarily in its stalk.
 Industrial hemp is also grown at quite high density.

 Another very important difference is industrial hemp has very low levels of tetrahydrocannabinol (THC), an intoxicating compound present in much higher quantities in marijuana.
-Industrial hemp, legally speaking, generally has less than 1% of THC where marijuana produces between 5 – 20 % THC.
+Industrial hemp, legally speaking, generally has less than 1% of THC (the maximum legal level varies between jurisdiction) where plants grown as marijuana produce between 5 – 20 % THC.

 Industrial hemp can grow to 5 metres high, with very long fibers.
 The stem is comprised of the outer “bark” or bast, sought after for textiles; and the inner material callled hurd, which is used for other applications.
 Another very valuable component of industrial hemp is the seed, which is technically a nut.

 Industrial hemp is a very hardy plant, able to be be grown in areas where other crops will fail.
 It can withstand periods of drought, heat and frost and also be cultivated without pesticides or other chemicals in many instances – however, it can be subject to attack by insect pests.
 It doesn’t have huge water requirements or a great need for ongoing care.
 The plant grows quite quickly, achieving heights of 4 metres in four months.

 The Many Uses Of Industrial Hemp